HenryCowan/EMG-Gaming/Rpi_end/Rpi end together/README.md

 Also, to run the code, the iir1 filter library from DR Bernd Porr need to be installed in advance. for the library and how to install, see https://github.com/berndporr/iir1

+adapt the path of iir1 lib in the .pro file to the iir1 path on your raspberry pi